 A few signs

 - You feel drained.
-You come home each day and feel like the energy was sucked out of you.
+You end each day and feel like the energy was sucked out of you.

 - When you arrive to the office you sit in your car for an undisclosed amount of time practicing your yoga breathes in hopes of mustering up the energy to attend that first meeting.